FarronF/limerick-council-meetings/meetings/2019/12/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th November 2019.md

 turning movements from Chawkes and Lidl onto the R445, which has been

-constructed to comply with a condition of planning.--- 9
+constructed to comply with a condition of planning.
+---
+9

  The above works focused on improving road safety.